After Outcry, Crowdfunding Site Patreon Backs Off Plan To Raise Fees

 And Conte paired the change in position with an abject plea for forgiveness.

 "We recognize that we need to be better at involving you more deeply and earlier in these kinds of decisions and product changes," he told his furious users.
-"I know it will take a long time for us to earn back your trust ...
+"I know it will take a long time for us to earn back your trust. ...
 We are nothing without you, and we know that."